 Unfortunately for Xaro, Dany’s dragons are more apt to burn buildings to the ground than surrender, so Daenerys was able to steal them away from the House of the Undying pretty quickly.
 And once she came across Xaro and Doreah, her servant-turned-betrayer, she locked them in a vault of riches to slowly starve to death in the dark.
 That’s a nasty way to go.

 Forget Joffrey.
 Forget Ramsay.
 For a while, Olly was the most hated character on Game of Thrones.
 Nay, on television (opens in new tab) itself.
 Olly was Jon Snow’s steward who broke his oath to protect that Lord Commander by, you know, stabbing him to death.
 We all knew it was coming.
-Olly, who was a show-exclusive character, clearly didn’t like Jon Snow’s partnership with the Wildlings.
-Olly had his reasons, since Wildlings murdered his entire family, but the moment Olly shot Snow’s girlfriend with an arrow, I lost all sympathy for that little snot.
+Olly clearly didn’t like Jon Snow’s partnership with the Wildlings since they murdered his entire family, but the moment Olly shot Snow’s girlfriend with an arrow, I lost all sympathy for that little snot.

 I think a lot of fans had a mixed reaction to Alliser Thorne’s death.
-He explained his mutiny well.
-He was a man dedicated to the Night’s Watch and he didn’t want to see it come to an end for one man’s principles.
-But, Olly was just a punk kid who no one cared about.
+He wasn't well liked but he explained his mutiny well.
+He was a man dedicated to the Night’s Watch and he didn’t want to see it come to an end for one man’s principles (which he believed it would if Jon Snow continued as Lord Commander).
+But Olly was just a punk kid who no one cared about.
 In fact, his death was one of the most celebrated (opens in new tab) in Game of Thrones’ history.
 Kinda creepy considering he was just a kid.
 Still, screw Olly.

 Sometimes it’s hard to remember just how much power Tywin Lannister had over the Seven Kingdoms, but for a while he was a force to be reckoned with.
-Tywin was the Hand of the King for both Joffrey Baratheon and Tommen Baratheon, as well as the former Mad King Targaryen, and he knew what he was doing the entire time.
+Tywin was the Hand of the King for both Joffrey and Tommen Baratheon and he knew what he was doing the entire time.
 He’s exerted an amazing amount of power over the decades, ruling the kingdoms more than any of his royal children ever could.

 How: Pushed out of the Moon Door